Hike through Jenny Jump State Forest for many views of the surrounding mountains and valleys before arriving at Ghost Lake

 The trail becomes exceptional pretty with lots of ferns and some large rocks.
 A small gurgling stream leads into Ghost Lake.

 2.8 – Arrive at Ghost Lake.
-A grassy causeway splits the lake in two that can be walked on.
+A grassy walkable causeway splits the lake in two.

 The hike ends here but you can continue around the lake a bit, or walk to the boat launch area (not included in the distance for this description).

-Retrace the route back to the parking lot – or use the notes for Shorter Options to take different trails back.
+Retrace the route back to the parking lot (and revisit all those views) – or use the notes for Shorter Options to take different trails back.

 Optional add-on: Add 0.8 miles total to continue around the lake to the “Fairy Cave”, a small cave on the edge of Ghost Lake where some Native American artifacts were found long ago.
 It is also called, “Faery Cave”, “Fairy Tube”, or “Fairy Hole”.